 Impress your family and friends this Holiday Season by whipping up a dish they never had before!
-Weather it's Thanksgiving or Christmas this Sweet Mustard Crusted Pork will definitely astonish your guest!
+Whether it's Thanksgiving or Christmas this Sweet Mustard Crusted Pork will definitely astonish your guest!

 Food and nutrition expert Frances Largeman-Roth shares her recipe for mustard crusted pork tenderloin.
 This is a particularly great meal to prepare when friends and family are coming over for the holidays, but works anytime of year.
 The ingredients include whole-grain Dijon mustard, regular Dijon mustard, low sodium soy sauce, pure maple syrup, pork tenderloin, and olive oil.